computesdk/evilGiraffe/README.md

 > Open-source AI chat.
 Local-first.
 Questionably supervised.

-## 🛑 STOP

-You can't actually download this app yet.
-It's not ready.
-Nothing works.
-Everything is broken.
-Especially me.
-Go away.

 ## What Evil Giraffe Will Be

 When it's ready, Evil Giraffe will be: